jqhoogland/rationalia-starter/LW/Concepts/Consciousness.md

 "Having experiences": Recent discussion
 ---------------------------------------

 *   2008\.
-Eliezer Yudkowsky, "[Zombies!
-Zombies?](https://www.lesswrong.com/posts/fdEWWr8St59bXLbQr/zombies-zombies)" This and other posts from [Physicalism 201](https://www.lesswrong.com/s/FqgKAHZAiZn9JAjDo) argue that we can be confident physicalism is true, even without knowing how to solve (or [dissolve](https://www.lesswrong.com/posts/Mc6QcrsbH5NRXbCRX/dissolving-the-question)) the "hard problem of consciousness".
+Eliezer Yudkowsky, "[[Zombies!
+Zombies?]]"
+This and other posts from [Physicalism 201](https://www.lesswrong.com/s/FqgKAHZAiZn9JAjDo) argue that we can be confident physicalism is true, even without knowing how to solve (or [[Dissolving the Question|dissolve]]) the "hard problem of consciousness".
     *   In particular, Yudkowsky argues that accepting the possibility of p-zombies is tantamount to accepting epiphenomenalism, and that epiphenomenalism is crazy.
 If our claims about consciousness are *true* even though consciousness has no causal effect on what we claim (because a p-zombie would move its lips and pen exactly as we do), then our claims would have to be true *by coincidence*, which is absurd given the Bayesian understanding of evidence and knowledge.
-    *   More generally, LessWrong writers' views on consciousness have been heavily influenced by the intuition pumps and reasoning rules Yudkowsky writes about in the Sequences (2006–2009), such as: [[Making Beliefs Pay Rent (in Anticipated Experiences)|Making Beliefs Pay Rent]]; [Making History Available](https://www.lesswrong.com/posts/TLKPj4GDXetZuPDH5/making-history-available); [[How Much Evidence Does It Take?|How Much Evidence Does It Take?]]; [The Second Law of Thermodynamics and Engines of Cognition](https://www.lesswrong.com/posts/QkX2bAkwG2EpGvNug/the-second-law-of-thermodynamics-and-engines-of-cognition); and [My Kind of Reflection](https://www.lesswrong.com/s/9bvAELWc8y2gYjRav/p/TynBiYt6zg42StRbb).
+    *   More generally, LessWrong writers' views on consciousness have been heavily influenced by the intuition pumps and reasoning rules Yudkowsky writes about in the Sequences (2006–2009), such as: [[Making Beliefs Pay Rent (in Anticipated Experiences)|Making Beliefs Pay Rent]]; [Making History Available](https://www.lesswrong.com/posts/TLKPj4GDXetZuPDH5/making-history-available); [[How Much Evidence Does It Take?]]; [[The Second Law of Thermodynamics, and Engines of Cognition|The Second Law of Thermodynamics and Engines of Cognition]]; and [My Kind of Reflection](https://www.lesswrong.com/s/9bvAELWc8y2gYjRav/p/TynBiYt6zg42StRbb).
 *   2008\.
 Eliezer Yudkowsky, "[Collapse Postulates](https://www.lesswrong.com/posts/xsZnufn3cQw7tJeQ3/collapse-postulates)."
 This and other posts from the [Quantum Physics Sequence](https://www.lesswrong.com/posts/hc9Eg6erp6hk9bWhn/the-quantum-physics-sequence) argue that physicists' belief that observers or consciousness play a privileged role in quantum phenomena is based on a series of confusions and misunderstandings.
 *   2013\.
 David Chalmers, "[Panpsychism and Panprotopsychism](http://consc.net/papers/panpsychism.pdf)."
 Chalmers argues that everything in the universe (down to the subatomic level) is "conscious" or "proto-conscious."
 *   2014\.
 Benya Fallenstein. "[L-zombies!
 L-zombies?](https://www.lesswrong.com/posts/7nAxgQYGYrEY5ZCAD/l-zombies-l-zombies)" Fallenstein asks how we can distinguish between instantiated observers and uninstantiated ("merely logical") observers.